allegro/allegro.tech/_posts/2020-10-22-bigflow-a-python-framework-for-data-processing-on-gcp.md

 This approach seems easy, but there are four big issues.

-**First**, managing Python dependencies on Composer is problematic (dependencies are libraries used by the code which is processed directly by Airflow).
+**First**, managing Python dependencies in Composer is problematic (dependencies are libraries used by the code processed directly by Airflow).
 Installing a new library requires Composer instance to be restarted.
-It not only takes time but sometimes fails, forcing you to spawn a new Composer instance.
+Not only does it take time, but also sometimes fails, forcing you to spawn a new Composer instance.
 Version clashes are common.
-They can occur on two levels: between dependencies of two of your workflows (DAGs) and between your dependencies and Composer's implicit dependencies (which change from version to version).
+They can occur on two levels: between dependencies of two of your workflows (DAGs) or between your dependencies and Composer's implicit dependencies (which change between versions).
-Managing Python dependencies on Composer's instance level is really tedious and can lead to *dependency hell*.
+Managing Python dependencies in Composer's instance level is really tedious and can lead to *dependency hell*.
 You need a better tool for that job.

-**Second**, if you want to use external Big Data clusters like Dataproc or Dataflow &mdash;
-you need a build tool.
+**Second**, if you want to use external Big Data clusters like Dataproc or Dataflow, you need a build tool.
 You can't simply copy your source files to a DAGs folder.
-Both Dataproc and Dataflow have certain requirements about source code they are executing.
+Both Dataproc and Dataflow have certain requirements for source code they execute.
-For example, Dataflow wants you to provide a standard Python package and it doesn't use libraries that are installed on Composer.
+For example, Dataflow wants you to provide a standard Python package and it doesn't use libraries that are installed in Composer.

 **Third**, for frequent deployments, you need an automation tool.
-A tool, that can check out the code from your version control system and upload it to Composer.
+A tool that is able to check out the code from your version control system and upload it to Composer.

 **Fourth**, when you develop a workflow on a local machine, you just want to run it fast and see what happened, not schedule it.
 So you don't need Airflow at all on your local machine.
-On the other hand, sometimes you need to replicate a production environment, for example, to debug or run E2E tests.
-In that case, you need to replicate Airflow in version currently used by Composer.
+On the other hand, sometimes you need to replicate a production environment, for example to debug or run E2E tests.
+In that case you need to replicate Airflow in version currently used by Composer.
-It's additional work for you.
+It's an additional work for you.

 **BigFlow solves all these problems.**
 It is a smart build and deploy tool for big data processing.